smarty/changelog/cloud/international-autocomplete-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 1.0.13 - 2024-01-03

+CHANGES:

+- Fixed issue where some v2 customers would not be charged for evaluation lookups.

 ## 1.0.12 - 2023-12-18

 CHANGES: